 The ACE College Credit (“ACE Credit”) Recommendation Service.
-The American Council on Education’s College Credit Recommendation Service (ACE CREDIT) has twice (2005 and 2013) evaluated and recommended upper division college credit for all 8 courses (totaling 48 credit hours – 6 per semester) of our Great Books Program, and has reviewed (2013) and recommended 3 college credit hours for each of our four Theology Online courses (so 12 hours total for those theology courses).
+The American Council on Education’s College Credit Recommendation Service (ACE CREDIT) has twice evaluated and recommended upper division college credit for all 8 courses (totaling 48 credit hours – 6 per semester) of our Great Books Program, and has also reviewed and recommended 3 lower division college credit hours for each of our four Theology Online courses (so 12 hours total for those theology courses).

 For decades, colleges and universities have trusted the American Council on Education (ACE) to provide reliable course equivalency college credit recommendations to facilitate credit award decisions.
 The structure of a college or university degree program or departmental regulations may affect acceptance of ACE CREDIT recommendations.
-(Ultimately, every college and university has the discretion to accept credit for ACE CREDIT recommendations, or not, as they see fit, so be sure to contact the college where you intend to apply before starting the application process to find out their policies and procedures beforehand.)
+Ultimately, every college and university has the discretion to accept credit for ACE CREDIT recommendations, or not, as they see fit, so be sure to contact the college (usually the credit transfer expert in the admissions office) where you intend to apply before starting the application process to find out their policies and procedures beforehand.

 From the Joint Statement on the Transfer and Award of Credit by the American Association of Collegiate Registrars and admissions Officers, the American Council on Education, and the Council for Higher Education Accreditation: